This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 So it is great to still be able to visit the taproom at Lockwood Industrial estate that started it all, near to Tottenham Hale Tube station and just behind Hale Village.
 There is no better place for sunny Saturday and Sunday beer sessions.

 Address: Unit 17, Lockwood Industrial Park, Mill Mead Road, N17 9QP

 YOU MIGHT LIKE: Guide to the best craft beer brewery tours in London >

 A 10-minute walk from both Beavertown and Pressure Drop across Tottenham Marshes brings you to ORA Brewing, another Tottenham Brewery located on an industrial estate.
 A little taste of Italy in Tottenham, ORA Brewing started as a home brewing operation in Milan and Emilia Romagna before transferring to North London.

-Redemption Brewery: 16, Compass West Estate, West Road, Tottenham, N17 0XL
+Address: Redemption Brewery, 16, Compass West Estate, West Road, Tottenham, N17 0XL

 YOU MIGHT LIKE – Bermondsey Beer Mile ultimate guide >